didemyilmazz/didemyilmazz/README.md

 ### Hi there 👋

 Data Scientist with a background in production planning.
 Recently graduated from the Le Wagon intensive Data Science bootcamp.

- 🌱 I’m currently learning:
-   - Advanced machine learning techniques
-   - Data engineering concepts
-   - New programming languages and tools
+ 🔶 Currently learning more about machine learning and AI.

+ 🔶 Open to collaborating on interesting projects.

  💬 Ask me about:
    - Data science and analytics